lifepillar/ASUnit/README.md

 unzip "${ZIPFILE}"
 ```

+Change `VERSION` above to match the version you want to download.

 ## Install

-To build and install **ASUnit**, you can proceed in two different ways.
+Once you have downloaded ASUnit, to build and install it you may proceed in two
+different ways.

 1. If you use `AppleScript` 2.4 (OS X 10.10 "Yosemite") or later and have
 installed [ASMake][], you may just write: